What's An MVNO?

 be part of the list.
 Why not?
 Well, Boost is

-an Mobile Virtual Network Operator, and if someone says they are, that
+an Mobile Virtual Network Operator, and never has been.

 Seriously though, Boost is not an MVNO because they are a fully own